Who Else In Denton Doesn't Want To Deal With Fire Ants This Summer?

 Pour Something In It

-- You might get desperate enough to try something foolish like pouring gasoline into fire ant mounds.
-This is not only ineffective, but it is also extremely dangerous.
+You might get desperate enough to try something foolish like pouring gasoline into fire ant mounds.
+This is not only ineffective, but also extremely dangerous.

 Sprinkle Something On It

-- Here is an ingenious idea; sprinkle grits on those fire ant mounds.
-When they eat the grits and drink water, the grits expand inside their tiny little bodies and they blow up!
+Here is an ingenious idea; sprinkle grits on the fire ant mounds.
+When they eat the grits and drink water, the grits expand inside their tiny bodies and they blow up!
 Unfortunately, this is another method that doesn't work as advertised.
 Adult fire ants can't eat solid food.
 Rice doesn't work either—for the same reason.

 Drive Them Away